Peakboard/peakboard.github.io/content/_controls/Chart/en-excel-viewer.md

 ## Attributes of the Excel chart control

 In the attributes, you can access the settings dialog of the control again in the [Data] (1) area as an alternative to double-clicking on the control.
 In the [Appearance] area, you can define what the background of the control should look like (2) and add a shadow (3).
 You can also customize the appearance of the diagram labels in the [Text] area (4).
+By default, these are defined by Excel.
+Activate the [Override defaults] checkbox to specify which fonts are used in the chart for the individual areas.

 ![Customize the appearance of the chart](/assets/images/Controls/Excel-Viewer/en-excel-viewer-04.png)